zerodayz/keepsake/README.md

 Wiki written in Go

-This is free wiki written in Go, for personal development purposes.

-Initial Wiki started off the Go Learning project (Web Go Application)[https://golang.org/doc/articles/wiki/] Insipiration of some features from (jmoiron's gowiki)[https://github.com/jmoiron/gowiki] project last updated 4 years ago and from (ieyasu's go-bwiki)[https://github.com/ieyasu/go-bwiki] which had updates couple of months back.

-The idea is to keep the Wiki as close to the standard libraries as possible, avoiding using any unnecessary third party libraries.

 # How to use

 Currently you will need mysql, that is dependency and used for Pages, History and User management.